maximhesed/bit-heroes-bot/README.md

 6. To fish

 ### Build
-Easiest tool for this bot building is ant.
+Easiest tool to build this bot is ant.
 Use ``ant jar`` to get bot in jar archive.

 By the way, bot using [JCommander](jcommander.org).
 Just create ``lib`` dir